 [ Free Consultation ] Are you interested in exploring BricsCAD as a viable replacement for AutoCAD?
 Get help from our top tech experts in a free consultation call.

 Click Here to Schedule Your Free Consultation Call

-AutoCAD® and BricsCAD® are two well-known CAD software platforms.
+AutoCAD® and BricsCAD® are two well-known CAD software platforms, both used as a DWG viewer and design program.
 They share some similarities but are also quite different from one another.

 If you considering a new CAD solution or looking to make the change, hopefully this article will provide some helpful context so you can compare the two.